-• of the principal provisions of Ordinar , adopted on 2022, is as follows: nce No. 1232 of the City of Ketchum, ows: SECTION 1.
-Amends the Ketchum District Zonin Mortgage Row Subdivision from Lin Zoning District to Limited Residenti mited Residential - One Acre (LR-1) SECTION 2.
+- f the principal provisions of Ordinanc, adopted on2022, is as follo • SECTION 1.
+Amends the Ketchum District Zoning Map to change Lot 3 of the Mortgage Row Subdivision from Limited Residential - One Acre (LR-1) Zoning District to Limited Residential (LR).
+SECTION 2.
 Provides a repealer clause.
 SECTION 3.
-Provides a savings and severability of clause.
+Provides a savings and severability clause.
 SECTION 4.
 Provides for publication of this Ordinance by Summary.
 SECTION 5.
 Establishes an effective date.
-Ketchum, Idaho 83340 and will be 1 ity Clerk's Office, Ketchum City Hall, provided to any citizen upon personal ATTEST: APPROVED: Tara Fenwick, City C Clerk Neil Bradshaw, Mayor
+Ketchum, Idaho 83340 and will be J ity Clerk's Office, Ketchum City Hall provided to any citizen upon persona ATTEST: APPROVED: Tara Fenwick, City C lerk Neil Bradshaw, Mayor